commonhaus/.github/profile/README.md

 - **Stable, Long-Term Home**: We provide a neutral space that supports the growth and evolution of projects, ensuring smooth transitions and fostering long-term resilience.
 - **Minimum Viable Governance**: Adhering to a community-first model, we offer foundational support while respecting project autonomy.
-- **Streamlined Access to Funding**: Through connections with platforms like GitHub Sponsors and OpenCollective, we simplify securing funds for sustainability and growth.
+- **Streamlined Access to Funding**: Through connections with platforms like GitHub Sponsors and Open Collective, we simplify securing funds for sustainability and growth.

 ## Get Involved